Rev. Amy Greene, DMin

 Rabbi James Egolf, DMin

-Jim is a supervisory student in the Spiritual Care Department.
+Jim is an ACPE Associate Certified Educator in the Center for Spiritual Care and provides CPE supervision at main campus and Cleveland Clinic Akron.
 He grew up in South Alabama and Mississippi.
 Jim has semicha (ordination) from the Hebrew Union College-Jewish Institute of Religion and holds a Doctorate of Ministry from Columbia Theological Seminary.
 He is a member of the Central Conference of American Rabbis and enjoys playing guitar and cooking.
 Jim is married to Rebecca and they have two sons.

 Rev. Sahra Harding

-Sahra began her work at the Cleveland Clinic in 2014 as a Chaplain Resident and is currently a supervisory student in Clinical Pastoral Education.
+Sahra began her work at the Cleveland Clinic in 2014 as a Chaplain Resident and is currently an ACPE Certified Educator Candidate.
 In 2010, she became a Priest for The Episcopal Church after earning a Master of Divinity from The General Theological Seminary in New York City.
 She earned her Bachelor of Arts in Literature and Creative Writing from The University of California, Santa Cruz.
 Sahra grew up in the Bay Area, where her extended family currently resides.
 She, her husband, and daughter live in the Old Brooklyn neighborhood of Cleveland where they have an urban farm that includes an herb garden, greenhouse, and chickens.

 Imam Jawad Bayat, MA

-Jawad joined the spiritual care team as a Certified Education Student in September 2017.
+Jawad joined the spiritual care team in September 2017 and is currently an ACPE Certified Education Student.
 A first generation Afghan American Muslim, he is a graduate of Hartford Seminary's Islamic Chaplaincy program and is ecclesiastically endorsed by the Islamic Society of North America.
 He earned his Bachelor of Arts in elementary/special education and psychology from the William Paterson University of New Jersey.
 He has served as both chaplain and imam in community, university, psychiatric, and medical contexts prior to relocating to Cleveland from Northern New Jersey with his wife, Elaha.